Joe Biden shares his own losses with Parkland victims' families

 Breaking News Emails

-WASHINGTON — The event that took Joe Biden to the Palm Beach-area town of Wellington last Tuesday was close to his heart — a fundraiser for the foundation established in the name of his late son, dedicated to protecting young children.
-What drew Fred Guttenberg to meet Biden there was the connection he now shared with the former vice president, as a father who had lost a child far too soon.
+WASHINGTON — The event that took Joe Biden to the Palm Beach-area town of Wellington on Tuesday was close to his heart — a fundraiser for the foundation established in the name of his late son, dedicated to protecting young children.
+What drew Fred Guttenberg to meet Biden there was the connection he now shared with the former vice president, as a father who has also lost a child far too soon.

 Over the course of 45 minutes, Biden spoke with Guttenberg and the father of another victim “about loss — his, ours, how to get through it,” Guttenberg said in an interview.
 At one point, Biden asked a mutual acquaintance to leave the room so the three men could have an even more personal conversation.